Questions and answers for biological medicinal products

 Where polysorbate is included in the finished product formulation and it has been demonstrated in formulation development studies that polysorbate is a relevant component to prevent particle formation, or that particle formation is linked to polysorbate degradation, a test for polysorbate should be included not only in the routine release but also in the stability specifications.
 Alternatively, sufficient pharmaceutical/formulation development data to demonstrate that polysorbate levels remain stable over the proposed shelf life of the finished product, could be provided to substantiate omission of such a test during stability studies.

-LER (low endotoxin recovery) refers to the reduced ability to detect spiked endotoxin in products tested using the compendial Limulus Amebocyte Lysate (LAL) assay.
+LER (low endotoxin recovery) refers to the reduced ability to detect spiked endotoxin in products tested using the compendial Limulus Amebocyte Lysate (LAL) assay or recombinant Factor C based assay 1.
 This phenomenon may be due to endotoxin masking, and its causes are not completely understood.
 Current knowledge suggests that LER is inherent to certain product formulations.
-Thus, for product formulations that contain a combination of a surfactant (e.g. polysorbate) and a chelator (e.g. EDTA, citrate, phosphate, histidine), LER studies should be submitted in the MAA dossier.
+Thus, for product formulations that contain a combination of a surfactant (e.g. polysorbate) and a chelator (e.g. EDTA, citrate, phosphate, histidine), LER studies should be performed.

-LER studies, requested in a MAA, should be performed by spiking undiluted samples with known amounts of endotoxin and by monitoring the recovery over specific time intervals.
+LER studies should be performed for all products where the risk is identified, by spiking undiluted samples with known amounts of endotoxin and by monitoring the recovery over specific time intervals.
 LER studies should reflect conditions relevant for the manufacturing process, including relevant temperatures, and should reflect potential hold times during manufacture.
+For new marketing authorisation applications (MAAs), data from these studies should be included in Module 3.

 Based on current scientific state of the art, a minimum of four time-points should be evaluated to ensure valid and accurate results.
 Two consecutive data points falling below 50% recovery (lower compendial limit), should be considered as LER.